Email FacebookTwitterMenu burgerClose thin

 Share

-Betterment is a robo-advisor that allows investors to create and manage their investment portfolios online.
-Whether you’re building wealth for retirement or other financial reasons, Betterment functions as your digital investing solution.
-With billions in assets under management, the company offers a range of online services, including two investing accounts, tax-loss harvesting features and competitive management fees.
-But should you use it and is Betterment safe?
-If you have questions about investing at any level, consider speaking with a financial advisor.
+Betterment is a robo-advisor that allows you to create and manage your investment portfolio online.
+Whether you’re building wealth for retirement or other financial goals, Betterment functions as your digital investing solution.
+With billions in assets under management, the company offers a range of online services, including 11 pre-built portfolios, tax-loss harvesting features, and competitive management fees.

-Betterment has a strong reputation and is recognized as one of the largest online investing services.
-This is good but it also means that the company has hundreds of thousands of clients to please.
-Before we determine whether this robo-advisor is safe, let’s look at the products and services it offers.
+Betterment is one of the largest online investing services and has a strong reputation among investors.
+This is good, but it also means that the company has hundreds of thousands of clients to please.
+Before we determine whether this robo-advisor is safe for you, let’s look at the products and services it offers.
 You can also check out our full Betterment review to see how it stacks up against other robo-advisors.

 But can you trust Betterment with your money?
 The answer is an unequivocal yes.
 When you manage your investments through Betterment, all the assets and securities in your portfolio are strictly under your ownership.